thekevinscott/UpscalerJS/docs/docs/documentation/troubleshooting.md

 To get around this error, pass your data into UpscalerJS as a tensor.
 For an example, [check out the guide on web workers](/documentation/guides/browser/performance/webworker).

+## Invalid Predicted Tensor

+UpscalerJS only supports models that return rank 4 tensors representing image-like data.

+You may see this message if you're using a custom model that returns a rank 3 image, or non-image-like data (like text).

+If you believe this is in error, or you have a particular use case you think would be appropriate for UpscalerJS, [please open a Github issue](https://github.com/thekevinscott/UpscalerJS/issues/new/choose).

 ## Environment disallows Base64

 If you see an error like: